coreboot/coreboot/Documentation/drivers/index.md

-# Platform indenpendend drivers documentation
+# Platform independent drivers documentation

 The drivers can be found in `src/drivers`.
 They are intended for onboard and plugin devices, significantly reducing integration complexity and